Travel is returning at speed.

 This momentum is bolstering the recovery of travel, tourism and the aviation industries, which have experienced considerable challenges over the past three years.

-At the recent Trinity Forum 2022, Todd Handcock, Asia Pacific President at Collinson joined Dermot Davitt, President & Editorial Director at The Moodie Davitt Report, Luis Felipe de Oliveira, Director General at ACI World and Heidi Van Roon, Founder and President at Spark at a panel session where they discussed how the recent resurgence of travel impacts airports and businesses and what brands in the travel ecosystem can do to enrich customer experiences, deepen customer engagement, build lifelong loyalty and ultimately, generate revenue.
+At the recent Trinity Forum 2022, Todd Handcock, Global Chief Commercial Officer & President Asia Pacific at Collinson, joined Dermot Davitt, President & Editorial Director at The Moodie Davitt Report, Luis Felipe de Oliveira, Director General at ACI World and Heidi Van Roon, Founder and President at Spark at a panel session where they discussed how the recent resurgence of travel impacts airports and businesses and what brands in the travel ecosystem can do to enrich customer experiences, deepen customer engagement, build lifelong loyalty and ultimately, generate revenue.

 Photo Credit: The Moodie Davitt Report